HKpowerStudio

 Makeover Monday::Playful Organizing

-by Filed Under: Art & Design, Home, Organize, Organizing Projects, Systems & Techniques 1 Comment
+December 28, 2015 by Heather Filed Under: Art & Design, Home, Organize, Organizing Projects, Systems & Techniques 1 Comment

 This year I had the pleasure of working with a family household (parents, 2 kids under 5 and a dog:) who wanted more general order all around.
 They were not in a horrible situation, just looking to improve upon organizing systems and create some where none existed.
 With busy families I often find that things fall apart because there are only partial systems in place or none.